Spain's Digital Nomad Visa (International Teleworker Visa) - A Complete Guide

 - Who Can Apply?: The Digital Nomad Visa (DNV) is available to remote employees working for non-Spanish companies and self-employed professionals with predominantly international clients.
 Spanish clients cannot make up more than 20% of business activity.

-- Bringing Family: Spouses, unmarried partners, depdent relatives and dependent children can be included, with additional income requirements (75% of SMI for spouses, 25% for each dependent) and proof of legal kinship.
+- Bringing Family: Spouses, unmarried partners, dependent relatives and dependent children can be included, with additional income requirements (75% of SMI for spouses, 25% for each dependent) and proof of legal kinship.

 - Residency and Tax Benefits: The visa is initially valid for one year, extendable to three years, and renewable for up to five years.
 After five years, applicants can apply for permanent residency.
 Tax benefits include eligibility for the Beckham Law, offering a flat 24% income tax on earnings up to €600,000 for up to six years.